Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEngineConfiguration.rst

           "everywhere": true
         },
       }]
+    },
+    "engine4": {
+      "defaultPrivate": "yes",
+      "appliesTo": [{
+        "included": {
+          "region": "fr"
         }
+      }]

-In this example:
+In this example, for normal mode:

-    - engine1 is default in the US region, and all other regions except for GB.
+    - engine1 is default in the US region, and all other regions except for GB
     - engine2 is default in only the GB region
+    - engine3 and engine4 are never default anywhere

+In private browsing mode:

+    - engine1 is default in the US region, and all other regions execpt for GB and FR
+    - engine2 is default in only the GB region
     - engine3 is never default anywhere
+    - engine4 is default in the FR region.

 Engine Ordering
 ---------------